 Question 8: What does @Controller do?

-@Controller names a specific designated Spring class as the controller class.
+@Controller names a specifically designated Spring class as the controller class.

 Question 9: What is DAO?

-In Spring, DAO abbreviates to Data Access Object.
+In Spring interview questions, DAO abbreviates to Data Access Object.
 This tool allows developers to more easily approach and work with data accessing tools, especially those of Java origins.